What are the lodging options?

 Is there a pre-course work requirement?

-There is an optional pre-course work assignment.
+For the 7 day pre-course work is required.
+For the 8 day pre-course work is optional, but highly recommended!.
 Students will be given access to the study guide, textbook, and online resource materials.
 This work is typically assigned for homework during the course.
 Students, however, have the option to choose to complete the work prior to coming into the class in order to have less to do in the evenings after a long day in the classroom.

 I STILL HAVE QUESTIONS…